Mastodon Mastodon Mastodon Mastodon

 Step 1: Choose a Server (Instance)

-Unlike conventional social networks, Mastodon operates through multiple interconnected servers (also called “instances”).
-Each server has its own rules, community, and administration, though all can communicate with each other thanks to the ActivityPub protocol.
+Unlike conventional social networks, Mastodon operates through multiple interconnected servers.
+Each server has its own rules, community, and administration, though all communicate through ActivityPub.

 • Visit the official directory at joinmastodon.org/servers